London St Patrick's Festival

 Come and enjoy the craic as we celebrate the Irish community and culture across London in March.

-There’ll be art and talks at City Hall, history trails through central London, music and poetry on the Underground, Irish film screenings, and of course, the parade and festival in Trafalgar Square.
+There’ll be art and talks at City Hall, walking tours and treasure trails through central London, music and poetry on the Underground, Irish film screenings, and of course, the parade and festival in Trafalgar Square on Sunday 19 March.

 Over 125,000 people marked St Patrick's Day by watching the parade or celebrating in Trafalgar Square.
 Watch the video to see how much fun was had - and get excited for the three day celebration in 2017!